 \begin{lem} We have $\mathsf{C}_1\cup\{a_{\rm cusp}\}\subset\mathsf{C}$. \end{lem}

-\begin{proof} We first deduce from Proposition \ref{sd-converse} that every point of $\mathsf{C}_1$ is critical.
-To show that every $a\in \mathsf{C}_1$ is in fact degenerate, we note that the corresponding $s$ has vanishing diagonal elements, so that equation $D_a(x)=0$ is trivially true.
+\begin{proof} From Proposition \ref{sd-converse} it follows that every point of $\mathsf{C}_1$ is critical.
+To show that every $a\in \mathsf{C}_1$ is in fact degenerate, we note that the corresponding $s\in \mathscr{F}(a)$ has vanishing diagonal elements, so that equation $D_a(x)=0$ is trivially true.

 Note that the symmetric matrices

 lie in $\Ad_K(H)$, for their characteristic polynomial $x-x^3$ is the same as that of $H$.
 Moreover, both $\splus$ and $\sminus$ lie in the affine subspace $\mathscr{A}(a_{\rm cusp})$.
 Thus both $\splus$ and $\sminus$ are critical points of $F_H$ over $a_{\rm cusp}$.
 Finally, $\splus$ and $\sminus$ verify the equation $D_a(x)=0$, which shows that they are degenerate. \end{proof}